arvigeus/AZ-204/Topics/App Service.md

 App Service plans that have no apps associated with them still incur charges because they continue to reserve the configured VM instances.

-Deployment slots, diagnostic logs, perforing backups, and WebJobs _run on the same VM instances_.
+Deployment slots, diagnostic logs, perforing backups, apps in the same App Service  plan, and WebJobs _run on the same VM instances_.

 When to isolate an app into a new App Service plan: